MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:sizes ()

    Return the number of rows and columns of the real, complex or integer matrix :var:`mat`.
+Note that :expr:`#mat` returns the full size of the matrix, i.e. the product of the number of rows by the number of columns.

 .. function:: mat:tsizes ()